 The commencing of Let Down reads suspiciously like a retelling of the Morissette guide-slot imbroglio.
-The ingratiating satisfied-handing depicted in Electioneering; the yearning for suburban normality on No Surprises; the fretful obsession with travel, underlined using the sound of an airport tannoy on B-aspect A Reminder; the solid of ghastly, coke-fuelled characters on Karma Police and Paranoid Android: it all feels like the manufactured from months spent traipsing around the Midwest.
+The ingratiating satisfied-handing depicted in Electioneering; the yearning for suburban normality on No Surprises; the fretful obsession with travel, underlined using the sound of an airport tannoy on B-aspect A Reminder; the solid of ghastly, coke-fuelled characters on Karma Police and Paranoid Android: it all feels like the manufactured from months spent hiking around the Midwest.
 Even the lyrical tone of overheated chippiness (“We hope you choke”; “When I am king you will be first in opposition to the wall”) appears to speak of limitless hours cooped up on an excursion bus, without end selecting matters over to your thoughts.

 evaluation